bitplane/bitplane.net/log/2024/12/dockerfile.exe/index.md

 Works for the files I've tried it with, so it should probably be more of a thing!

+## `awk` is bad and you should feel bad

+Well, it's one way to deal with the problems of passing the input as an arg and the file into stdin and std out back into itself or whatever the hell is going on.

+Here's some you could try though:

+* 🌽 `#!/usr/bin/ksh echo sometimes I cannot feel my face`
+* 🐟 `#!/usr/bin/fish -c'echo teach a man to starve'`
+* 🐪 `#!/usr/bin/perl -e'print "camels love line noise"'`
+* 💎 `#!/usr/bin/ruby -e'puts "肌にローションを塗る"'

+## Links

 * [🐱 github](https://docker.com/bitplane/Dockerfile.exe)
 * [👽 reddit](https://www.reddit.com/r/docker/comments/1hotp9l/a_shebang_for_dockerfiles/)